FireFlyForLife/amethyst-physx/README.md

+## Current Project Status
+Currently this serves mostly as a playground for me, so the integration into amethyst is not supposed to be perfect yet.

 # amethyst-physx
 This is a showcase and test suite of the [physx-rs](https://github.com/EmbarkStudios/physx-rs) library.
 It uses my [own fork](https://github.com/FireFlyForLife/physx-rs) where I add new features/bindings to the library which I will feed back to the main repository.